aswathkk/aswathkk.github.io/data/blog/first-open-source-contribution-with-hacktoberfest.md

 ---

 To complete hacktoberfest-2018, we should make at least 5 PRs.
-I made the other contributions to [openebs](https://medium.com/u/487395ff1add) and finished it.
+I made the other contributions to OpenEBS and finished it.

-Apart from hacktoberfest goodies, I was also able to win some awesome goodies such as **Amazon Echo** and a **Laptop** from [openebs](https://medium.com/u/487395ff1add).
+Apart from hacktoberfest goodies, I was also able to win some awesome goodies such as **Amazon Echo** and a **Laptop** from OpenEBS.

-Wanted to read that experience? https://medium.com/@aswathkk/experience-with-openebs-in-this-hacktoberfest-64b9711a22f5
+Wanted to read that experience?

+https://medium.com/@aswathkk/experience-with-openebs-in-this-hacktoberfest-64b9711a22f5